Alien 3: William Gibson script

 The screenplay was very action-oriented, featuring an extended cast, and is considered in some circles as superior to the final film and has a considerable following on the Internet.
 The producers were on the whole unsatisfied with the screenplay, which Giler described as "a perfectly executed script that wasn't all that interesting", particularly for not taking new directions with the initial pitch.
 They still liked certain parts, such as the subtext making the Alien a metaphor for HIV, but felt it lacking the human element present in Aliens and Gibson's trademark cyberpunk aesthetic.
 Following the end of the WGA strike, Gibson was asked to make rewrites with Harlin, but declined, citing various other commitments and "foot dragging on the producers' part."
 On July 12, 2018, it was announced that William Gibson's unmade screenplay of Alien 3 would be adapted into a comic series.
-As part of Alien's 40th anniversary, on May 30, 2019, the audiobook version of William Gibson's unproduced screenplay of Alien 3 was released and made available on Audible.
-2021 will see another adaptation of the screenplay, this time as a novel written by Pat Cadigan from Titan Books.
+As part of Alien's 40th anniversary, on May 30, 2019, a full-cast audio drama of William Gibson's unproduced screenplay of Alien 3 was released and made available on Audible, with both Michael Biehn and Lance Henriksen reprising their film-roles.
+Both are based on the second draft.
+2021 saw another adaptation of the screenplay, this time as a novel written by Pat Cadigan from Titan Books and based instead on the first draft.